gromnitsky/make-commonjs-depend/doc/README.md

     Available options:
-      -h, --help              output usage information & exit -V, --version           output the version number & exit -v, --verbose           increase a verbosity level (useful only for debug) -o, --output [FILE]     write result to a FILE instead of stdout -p, --prefix [STRING]   the prefix is prepended to the name of the target -m, --mode [STRING]     makefile, tree-dumb
+      -h, --help              output usage information & exit -V, --version           output the version number & exit -v, --verbose           increase a verbosity level (debug only) -o, --output [FILE]     write result to a FILE instead of stdout -p, --prefix [STRING]   the prefix is prepended to the name of the target -m, --mode [STRING]     makefile, tree-dumb
+          --dups-check        analyze any file exactly once

 ### Quick visual test